wclr/vscode-autosave-ext/README.md

 Extension loads config from standard settings (project's `.vscode/settings.json` or .global user settings).

+Case you do not define a configuration, autosave will be applied to all files

 This option is not language specific, so just add file extensions that should be a subject for autosave.

 Supported config: